cgroll/slides/slide_srcs/assetMgmt.md

 - **compress information** contained in complete distribution into **handful** of quantitative **characteristics**

-- characteristics should come with some notion of what is preferred
+- characteristics should have **clear effect** on client's preferences

 </section>
 <section data-transition="slide-in none-out">